mmiltiadous/ATO-Track-Inspector/README.md

 ## Dataset

 The project uses the **OSDAR23** dataset, which contains rail track images from Hamburg stations.
+From this, a new dataset is extracted with rail track patches which is used for this work.

 ## Setup Instructions:
 ### Prerequisites